sebastiantoh/tp/docs/DeveloperGuide.md

 * 3a.
 The given contact index is invalid.

     * 3a1.
 StonksBook shows an error message.
+No sale is created.

       Use case resumes at step 2.

 * 3b.
-The given sale already exists
+The given sale already exists.

     * 3b1.
 StonksBook shows an error message stating that the given sale already exists.
+No sale is created.

       Use case ends.

 * 3c.
-The given parameters (e.g. unit price, quantity) are not in the correct format.
+Any of the given parameters (e.g. unit price, quantity) are not in the correct format.

     * 3c1.
 StonksBook shows an error message, reminding the user of the correct format.
+No sale is created.

+      Use case resumes at step 2.

+#### Use case: Add a sale to a multiple contacts
+{:.no_toc}

+**MSS**

+1. User requests to list contacts.
+2. StonksBook shows a list of contacts.
+3. User requests to add a sale to multiple contacts in the list.
+4. StonksBook adds a sale to the multiple contacts specified.

+    Use case ends.

+**Extensions**

+* 2a.
+The list of contacts is empty.

+  Use case ends.

+* 3a.
+A least one of the given contact indexes are invalid.

+    * 3a1.
+StonksBook shows an error message highlighting the invalid contact indexes.
+No sales are created.

+      Use case resumes at step 2.

+* 3b.
+At least one of the given sales already exists.

+    * 3b1.
+StonksBook shows an error message highlighting the duplicate sale, but creates the remaining valid sales.

+      Use case ends.

+* 3c.
+Any of the given parameters (e.g. unit price, quantity) are not in the correct format.

+    * 3c1.
+StonksBook shows an error message, reminding the user of the correct format.
+No sales are created.

       Use case resumes at step 2.